 A nurse or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed in one of your veins.
-The medicine must be injected slowly, so your IV tube will need to stay in place for 15 to 30 minutes.
+It is given through a needle placed into one of your veins.
+The medicine must be injected slowly, so the needle will need to stay in place for at least 15 to 30 minutes.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: